MarPeligrino/IT9L_Barangay_Profiling/README.md

 //THINGS TO EDIT
 - Notification bar which updates along with recent activity
 - Add charts for residents (age, sex) distribution

+05/12

+@ 1656 - Will now continue to work on completing the UI